Whether you see yourself as a director, performer, designer or administrator, this course will prepare you thoroughly for a career in theatre.

-We’ll assess your progress sing your written blogs and journals, essays, portfolios, practical work, presentations and live performances.
+We’ll assess your progress using your written blogs and journals, essays, portfolios, practical work, presentations and live performances.

 You can pay your fees in the following ways.

-Applicants with A level qualifications would normally have achieved 260-220 points on entry, including grade B in Theatre Studies, Performance Studies or cognate subject area, or VCE double award or equivalent in an appropriate subject.
+Applicants with A level qualifications would normally have achieved 88-104 UCAS points on entry, including grade B in Theatre Studies, Performance Studies or cognate subject area, or VCE double award or equivalent in an appropriate subject.

 Important additional notes